Magisk-Modules-Repo/ExSDCard/README.md

 By edit an xml file in system partition, we can get a new access to our external SDcard with all necessary permissions.
 This mod make that in system-lessy mode (powered by Magisk).

-The new access path for your external SDCard: /mnt/media_rw/SDCARDNUMBER/
+## The new access path for your external SDCard: /mnt/media_rw/SDCARDNUMBER/

 With the v3, the modification script has been completly review and tested.
 The v3.1 is especially designed for Oreo users, but it stay compatible for any Android version, it has been completly review and tested.

-Please note: On Oreo, many manufacturers have started to replacing FUSE by SDCardFS, some users have reported to me that my module have works on their stocks/customs ROMs, and not for other ones.
-Unfortunatly i cannot make anything versus it and honestly i don't think that the situation will evolve because the config of SDcardFS is setup at the kernel level.

-About special feature on V3.1, look @XDA thread.
+About special feature on V3.2, look @XDA thread.

 Due to some users bugs reports, its seems that on some ROMs/kernels, its impossible to MODD the system propeply without toggler the SELinux from enforcing to the permissive mode.
 Its why i have added two versions with one wich contain the SELinux toggler